“Prevention is better than cure!”

-Since Chaparral Pharmacy – Remedy’sRx is located in Chaparral community, Calgary, we will begin with chronic and serious diseases within our area.
-Although our area is east of Macleod Trail, it is included in the survey of the Calgary Southwest (SW) area according to the Government of Alberta.
+Since Chaparral Pharmacy – Remedy’sRx is located in the Chaparral community, Calgary, we will begin with chronic and serious diseases within our area.
+Although our area is east of Macleod Trail, it is included in the survey of the Calgary Southwest (SW) area, according to the Government of Alberta.

 This article would include most of the south area of Calgary, including the Calgary Fish Creek area.
 Therefore, the area covered in this article are Calgary SE, Calgary SW, and Calgary Fish Creek.

 According to the Government of Alberta, the Calgary SE area includes the following communities: Forest Lawn, Dover, Ogden, Riverbend, Quarry Park, McKenzie Towne, McKenzie Lake, Mountain Park, New Brighton, Copperfield, Inverness, Cranston, Auburn Bay, Mahogany, and Seton.